 Below you will find the reasons why I wholeheartedly believe that when a business owner is deciding which option is better, the choice is clear.
 So let’s get right down to business.
 Why should you opt for an online store instead of a brick and mortar one?

 Although it is true that a brick and mortar store is a tangible advertisement for your business, its cost outweighs its benefit.
 Yes, if you have a good location you may attract a sizeable walk in following, but consider this: as of June 2012, Internet World Stats calculated that there were around 2.5 billion people online, and less than 12% of those people live in North America.
-Furthermore, of the 500 million internet users in North, Central, South and Latin America, less than half of them are from North America.
-This means that the vast majority of your potential customers live in markets that you can only penetrate using the internet.
+Furthermore, of the 500 million internet users in North, Central, South and Latin America, less than half of them are from North America..
 With the right ecommerce website builder software you can create an ecommerce website that will automatically translate your store into many different languages and allow for transactions in a plethora of currencies.
 When you speak the language of 2.5 billion customers, your chances of success increase exponentially.

 A brick and mortar store is only open during business hours, whereas an ecommerce website is open 24/7, 365 days a year.
 You don’t even have to be awake to transact business with an ecommerce website, and with the right design you can attract any customer in any time zone at any time.
 You would be surprised at how many late night internet shoppers there are (including myself), and with an internet store you will be there for them.